Talking Employee Engagement at the Future Talent Summit

 — Dimitri Boylan

-The issue facing many workplaces at the moment is that the way people are managed is outdated.
-The current workplace is a product of the industrial revolution which characteristically uses the command-and-control approach to drive an efficiency model.
+The issue facing many workplaces and operating models at the moment is that the way people are managed is outdated.
+The common current workplace and adjoining business strategy is a product of the industrial revolution which characteristically uses the command-and-control approach to drive an efficiency model.
 This means it focuses less on empowering employees to increase output and develop, and more on a top-down diktat to streamline existing processes and chip away at the bottom line.

 The use of technology often reflects this because, for many years, it has only been seen as a means to drive efficiency.
 This is an undeniable benefit of technology, but certainly not its most valuable use.
 As a result of this model, employee engagement is faltering.
 According to Gallup’s latest State of the Global Workplace report, eighty-five percent of employees are not engaged or actively disengaged at work.
 As this issue is systematic, until these systems change, neither will the attitudes of the employee.